Borderline and Coronavirus – Spring 2021

-The homeless, particularly those sleeping rough, often have long term health issues which puts them at greater risk should they catch Coronavirus.
-The lack of accommodation also makes self-isolation near impossible.
+Covid 19 continues to pose a particular risk to the homeless who often have long term health issues which puts them at greater risk.
+The lack of accommodation also makes self-isolation near impossible and the winter weather has increased pressures.

 What we are doing

-The outreach workers continue to monitor, talk to and track our clients by working closely with our partner agencies in the field, in particular with the Connection at St. Martin’s and the St Mungo’s Compass team.
-Regular phone support to clients and sourcing of appropriate accommodation is our priority now.
+– Working closely with partner agencies in the field, in particular with the Connection at St. Martin’s and the St Mungo’s Compass team.

-The Scottish Outreach Workers are involved in arranging for clients to be tested for Covid-19 and then tracking their health and accommodation subsequently.
+– Arranging for clients to be tested for Covid-19 and then tracking their health and suitable accommodation subsequently.

 For the latest message from us, please check updates on our website and our social media channels.